heinrich-ulbricht/teasm-companion/TeasmCompanion/README.md

 You find everything token retrieval-related in the `TeamsTokenRetrieval` folder, including the list of local storage pathes Teasm Companion handles.

+## Login automation

+TeasmCompanion is able to automate the browser-based Teams authentication dialog - see the parent directory README for details on how to configure this.

+Login automation uses Selenium to automate the Chrome browser.
+It will navigate to the browser-based version of Teams and tries to fill in all information needed to authenticate.
+This will succeed for user names, passwords and checkboxes like "keep me signed in".
+Only the second factor for multi-factor authentication needs to be entered/unlocked manually by a human.

+Once the authentication succeeded the tokens will be extracted from this Teams session as well.

+The automation is optional and experimental.
+You can test and inspect its functionality in the project `TeasmBrowserAutomation`.

 ## Where does Teasm Companion store chat messages?

 Teasm Companion stores all chat-related data as e-mails via IMAP.
 Server host name, port and credentials are configured in `config.json`.
 Thorough testing has been done using a local Dovecot IMAP server.